Observation of Universal Hall Response in Strongly Interacting Fermions

 Finally, we demonstrate the interaction-driven origin of the universal Hall response of Eq.~\eqref{eq5}.
 Figure~\ref{fig4} illustrates the behavior of the Hall imbalance $\langle\Delta_{\rm H}\rangle$ upon changing the interaction strength $U/t_x$ at a fixed, nearly isotropic tunneling $t_y=1.15t_x$.
-We observe that $\langle \Delta_{\rm H}\rangle$ quickly deviates from the non-interacting value, and approaches the $U$-independent universal value $2\left(t_x/t_y\right)\left|\tan\left(\varphi/2\right)\right|\simeq 1.1$ at large $U/t_x$.
-In the spirit of the MFA, this behavior can be partially explained with the two-band scenario discussed before: interactions renormalize $t_y$ towards an interaction-dependent value $t_y^*>t_y$, enlarging the gap between the bands.
-In the large-$U$ limit the bands are well separated and the highest band becomes empty, similarly to what happens in the large-$t_y$ limit (see upper plots in Fig.~\ref{fig3}).
+We observe that $\langle \Delta_{\rm H}\rangle$ quickly deviates from the non-interacting value and approaches the $U$-independent universal value $2\left(t_x/t_y\right)\left|\tan\left(\varphi/2\right)\right|\simeq 1.1$ at large $U/t_x$.
+In the spirit of the MFA, this behavior can be partially explained by the two-band scenario discussed before: Interactions renormalize $t_y$ towards an interaction-dependent value $t_y^*>t_y$, enlarging the gap between the bands.
+In the large-$U$ limit, the bands are well separated and the highest band becomes empty, similarly to what happens in the large-$t_y$ limit (Fig.~\ref{fig3}, A to C).
 Increasing $U$ thus leads to a robust single-band metallic state characterized by a constant, universal value of $\Delta_{\rm H}$~\cite{PhysRevLett.122.083402}.
-As discussed above and in the MFA section of the Supplemental Material, the MFA accounts for finite-temperature effects, and permits a quantitative comparison between experiment and theory.
-Similarly to the transition from weak to large transverse tunneling described in the previous paragraph, the finite temperature pushes the transition towards larger interaction strength, in remarkable agreement with the experimental data.
+As discussed above, the MFA accounts for finite-temperature effects and permits a quantitative comparison between experiment and theory.
+Similar to the transition from weak to large transverse tunneling described in the previous paragraph, the finite temperature pushes the transition towards larger interaction strengths than those predicted by the zero-temperature DMRG, as observed in the experimental data.